ergaleia/BUDigitalClassics.github.io/_posts/2018-05-30-digitaljourney.md

 ![XML](../images/digital-journey/xml.png "XML")

-Note how μαιμῶσαν attaches to ἐπέσχε rather than χεῖρα.
+Note how μαιμῶσαν attaches to ἐπέσχε rather than χεῖρα.
 It's a value judgment for sure, but it's one that forces you to make an interpretation based on the evidence in front of you.
 And this is the process that you have to go through for every word in the text.

 This first instance of treebanking led to a year or so as a treebanker for Perseus.
 The process involved multiple treebankers working on the same text and a third person, a reconciler, managing differences and producing the final annotation.
 I read some texts that I wouldn't have read otherwise, including odes of Pindar and Hesiod's *Shield*, and I also had the opportunity to annotate an entire text on my own, Sophocles' *Ajax*, the XML for which you can find [here](https://raw.githubusercontent.com/PerseusDL/treebank_data/master/v2.1/Greek/texts/tlg0011.tlg003.perseus-grc1.tb.xml).
 It's pretty nifty to see my name on a digital publication of sorts!
 Even if I'm already seeing mistakes in the first few sentences ...